Noah

 Research Description

-Noah Whiteman is an evolutionary biology and genetics professor at UC-Berkeley.
-He also has affiliations with the Helen Wills Neuroscience Institute, Center for Computational Biology, Museum of Vertebrate Zoology, Essig Museum of Entomology, and University and Jepson Herbaria.
-His laboratory focuses on understanding how and why plants and microbes use toxins and how animals overcome and even steal those toxins, as well as host-parasite interactions.
+Noah Whiteman is Professor of Genetics, Genomics, Evolution and Development and Director of the Essig Museum of Entomology at UC-Berkeley.
+He also has affiliations with the Helen Wills Neuroscience Institute, Center for Computational Biology, Museum of Vertebrate Zoology, and University and Jepson Herbaria.
+His laboratory focuses on understanding how and why plants, microbes, and even some animals use toxins in offense and defense, and how some organisms overcome and even steal those toxins, from the monarch butterfly, to us.
 He is also interested in understanding how biological toxins can be leveraged to prevent and treat human disease.
-He teaches the introductory Evolution course (IB 160) at Cal.
+He teaches the introductory Evolution course (IB C160 and MCB C144) at Cal, a class of around 160 undergraduate and graduate students.
+Whiteman is co-Director of a large predoctoral training grant from the NIH called "Genetics Dissection of Cells and Organisms" that provides training to 14 Ph.D. students in genetics from three departments.

 Over half of all of our modern medicines are natural products.
-The healing plants and fungi from which pure drugs have been isolated were first discovered by Indigenous peoples.
-The powers of these plants and fungi are communicated across the generations through oral tradition and materia medica.
+The healing plants, fungi, and even some animals from which pure drugs have been isolated were often first discovered by Indigenous peoples.
+The powers of these materials are communicated across the generations through oral tradition and materia medica.
 Curare, the first muscle relaxant used in general surgery, and cocaine, the first local anesthetic, were first discovered and used by Indigenous peoples.
 Wonder drugs, from aspirin (anti-inflammatory) to cephalosporins (antibiotics), and morphine (analgesic) to taxol (anti-cancer) evolved not for our benefit at all, but to protect plants and microbes from enemies as chemical defenses.

-Through a 2020 Guggenheim Fellowship, he is writing a book on the origins of biotoxins and their use and abuse by humans.
-Taking this approach provides a new lens through which to view both natural and human history as well as the biology of addiction.
+Through a 2020 Guggenheim Fellowship, he has written a book to be published on October 24, 2023 on the origin of nature's toxins, how animals and humans overcome them, and how they have changed the world: https://www.hachettebookgroup.com/titles/noah-whiteman/most-delicious-poison/9780316386579/.
+His book provides a new lens through which to view both natural and human history as well as the biology of addiction.

 Goals/Interests as an educator: To teach and mentor creative, kind, passionate, and skeptical scientists.
 He has a deep interest in engagement with students, and the public, on evolutionary biology and science as a way of knowing.
 He often shares his failures and successes as a gay, first-generation college student who grew up in rural, northeastern Minnesota.